Let’s talk about how to have a healthy mentality

 The purest and most ideal kind of love is self-love.
 You will immediately value and respect yourself if you love yourself.

-RELATED: 36 healthy lifestyle habits to improve mental health that you can adopt TODAY!
+You might also like: 36 healthy lifestyle habits to improve mental health

 43. Be kind and helpful to your community